walkingthumbs/webgrind/README.md

 ------------
   1. Download webgrind
   2. Unzip package to favourite path accessible by webserver.
+  3. Copy `config.php.default` to `config.php`, and make any necessary modifications.
-  3. Load webgrind in browser and start profiling
+  4. Load webgrind in browser and start profiling

 See the [Installation page on Google Code](http://code.google.com/p/webgrind/wiki/Installation) for more